ADMINISTRATION

 Bill’s education includes a Bachelors Degree in Urban Studies from the Stanford University and a Masters degree in Public Policy from Harvard University John F Kennedy School of Government.

 Corina Grigoras is the Assistant Director for the Housing Division (HD) at the Department of Commerce.
-By administering more than 80 programs, HD partners with local governments, community nonprofits and housing providers, housing authorities, Tribes, and other state agencies to promote individual and family self-sufficiency, develop and preserve affordable housing, and reduce adult and youth homelessness.
+HD administers over 60 programs by partnering with local governments, community nonprofits, housing authorities, tribes, and other state agencies to promote individual and family self-sufficiency, develop and preserve affordable housing, in order to reduce adult and youth homelessness.

-After she emigrated from Romania, Corina quickly learned English and went to college in Los Angeles and then Seattle.
-She graduated with a bachelor’s in business administration from the University of Washington.
+After emigrating from Romania, Corina quickly learned English and went to college in Los Angeles and then Seattle.
+She graduated with a Bachelor’s in Business Administration degree from the University of Washington.
 In her free time, Corina spends time with her husband, two teenage children, and Bella the pup.

 Mike Pellicciotti is Washington’s 24th State Treasurer.
 Before becoming treasurer, he was elected to the State House of Representatives for two terms, serving on the Capital Budget Committee and as vice chair of the State Government Committee.
 As Washington’s chief financial officer, Treasurer Pellicciotti is dedicated to financial transparency and advancing policies that best serve our state’s working families and retirees.
 Treasurer Pellicciotti has his Bachelor’s Degree in Business Administration.
 He studied economic development and received his Master’s in Rural Development as a United States Fulbright Scholar.
 His Juris Doctor is from Gonzaga University School of Law.